typedb/typedb/docs/pages/documentation/5-migration/SQL-migration.md

 event plays event-occurred;
 ```

-To load the ontology into Grakn, we create a single file that contains both sections shown above, named *ontology.gql*.
-From the Grakn installation folder, invoke the Graql shell, passing the -f flag to indicate the ontology file to load into a knowledge base.
+To load the schema into Grakn, we create a single file that contains both sections shown above, named *schema.gql*.
+From the Grakn installation folder, invoke the Graql shell, passing the -f flag to indicate the schema file to load into a knowledge base.
 This call starts the Graql shell in non-interactive mode, loading the specified file and exiting after the load is complete:

 ```
-./bin/graql.sh -f ./ontology.gql
+./bin/graql.sh -f ./schema.gql
 ```

 ### SQL Data Migration